Rohitkumar43/blog-Page/project-1/README.md

 2. understand the appwrite process and documentaion for the use backend as a login , signin/up etc.
 3. make a env file storing the wnviroment variable
 4. make a folder name appwrite and done allt the work from that one auth.js file for the authentication and database.js for storing the data
-5. Now we will using the redux to make store for this having file authSlice.js and store.js
+5. Now we will using the redux to make store for this having file authSlice.js and store.js make the store and set th reducer
-6. make folder header and footer and export it in the index.js
+6. make folder header and footer and export it in the index.js (here all the comppnent will export )
-7. always make a load as it take time to fetch the data from the database in app.jsx
+7. always make a load as it take time to fetch the data from the database in app.jsx or fetching data from a 3rd party 8.